joelcross/weshare/README.md

 Here at weshare, we aspire to help others by listening to their specific clothing needs and connecting them with those who are able to provide.
 ### How we Fulfill our Mission
 We partner with donation centres in your community to report their most needed clothing items.
-We provide all the necessary information to connect you to them.
+We provide all the necessary information in one place to connect you to them.
 Ease your mind, knowing that your donations make an impact.